Get Rich or Die Tryin' (film): Plot

 Justice and Bama initially have a clash of personalities, but Marcus calms them after a roadside stop.
 Unconvinced of Marcus's dream, Justice informs Majestic of his activities.
 As Marcus more seriously pursues music, Majestic uses threats and his power to try to stop his success.
 Marcus retaliates by taunting Majestic in his songs, and Majestic targets Marcus for death.

 Despite Marcus's insistence at avoiding crime, Bama convinces him to carry out one last robbery on a Colombian safe house.
 After Marcus and his crew complete the robbery, Marcus is shot outside of his home by Justice, but is saved by his grandparents.
 After being hospitalized, he goes through a period of self-loathing and pity before reevaluating his life and prioritizing his family.
 After a long and painful recovery, he records music again.

 Angered with Justice's failure to kill Marcus, Majestic kills Justice.
 Marcus meets with Levar in prison, who remorsefully reveals that he is Marcus's biological father and regrets not being there for him and his mother to protect them.

 At Marcus's concert debut, Majestic shows up with his goons and tries to intimidate Marcus as he goes on stage.
 Majestic reveals that he killed Marcus's mother years earlier for spurning his affections.
-Marcus attacks Majestic in rage but before he can kill Majestic, Bama persuades him to start the show, urging him think about his family.
+Marcus attacks Majestic in rage but before he can kill Majestic, Bama persuades him to start the show, urging him to think about his family.
 As Marcus starts to walk out on stage, Majestic tries to stab him, but Bama shoots Majestic.
-Majestic begs for Marcus to kill him, but Marcus refuses.
-As he walks out towards the crowd, Bama shoots Majestic again, killing him.
+Majestic begs for Marcus to finish him off, but Marcus refuses.
+As he walks out towards the crowd, Bama kills Majestic anyway.
 Marcus steps onto the stage, removes his bulletproof vest and performs "Hustler's Ambition".